-What is the Disability Symbol?
+What is the Disability Symbol and Disability Confident Scheme?

-Its a recognition given by Jobcentre Plus to employers who have agreed to take action to meet five commitments regarding the employment, retention, training and career development of disabled employees.
+The disability symbol is a recognition given by Jobcentre Plus to employers who have agreed to take action to meet five commitments regarding the employment, retention, training and career development of disabled employees.

 How is the symbol relevant to me as a jobseeker or employee?